 Diagnosis of JNA is dependent on good clinical evaluation and proper history of the patient.
-Most of the cases presented to us were adolescent males with complains of nasal obstruction and recurrent epistaxis.
+Most of the cases presented to us were adolescent males15 with complains of nasal obstruction and recurrent epistaxis.
 CT scan nose and paranasal sinuses with FESS protocol was carried out for these patients to view the extent of the disease.
 These improved radiography techniques have shown that 20% of the tumors showed intracranial extent.
 Definitive diagnosis was based on angiography which shows the feeding vessel and also aids in its embolization17.
 The characteristic angiographic appearance is a blush that appears on digital subtraction angiogram.
-The main feeding vessel in most of the cases is ipsilateral internal maxillary artery with few branches coming from the internal carotid artery.2 transpalatal or transmaxillary etc. but these open surgical approaches have been used for large size tumors only and also has disadvantages of increase in hospital stay and increase blood loss.
+The main feeding vessel in most of the cases is ipsilateral internal maxillary artery with few branches coming from the internal carotid artery20.

+Surgery is the mainstay of treatment of JNA.
+Numerous surgical approaches have been used for its removal like transpalatal or transmaxillary etc. but these open surgical approaches have been used for large size tumors only and also has disadvantages of increase in hospital stay and increase blood loss.
 The management of angiofibroma requires selection accuracy in surgical technique, proper staging of tumor, pre operative assessment of bleeding loss in the patient and dissection technique using sub-periosteal approach.
 Small sized tumors are removed endoscopically.
-On the other hand radiotherapy is used for large sized unresectable tumors, mostly tumors going intracranialy or the tumors which have carotid angiogram showing tumor supplied by branches of internal carotid system.
-Radiotherapy is also used post operatively for tumors who are not completely excised and some part is left behind due to difficulty in excising them.
+On the other hand radiotherapy is used for large sized unresectable tumors , mostly tumors going intracranialy or the tumors which have carotid angiogram showing tumor supplied by branches of internal carotid system.
+Radiotherapy is also used post operatively for tumors who are not completely excised and some part is left behind due to difficulty in